jonathanstathakis/wine_data_mining/notes/devlog.md

 We will start with section_label.
 Separate dependency on the core tables.

 Section label is done, have wrapped section_path back into section_label for management simplicity.
 Next is col decomp and load.
 Same deal, ensure that queries are on the \_btb views not the core store and convert to using some sort of bridging table for ease of later modification.

+coldecomp is done, it all goes through extractedWords.

+Got page numbers and headers in wine_list_wine.

+## Task Groups

+2025-09-10 09:59

+Turns out my multi-DAG approach was a bad practice, and that utilising several task groups within a DAG is the expected approach.
+Will need to refactor at a later date.